PurnimaPathak44/Project-1/README.md

 ### "Movie Film Ratings (G, PG, PG-13, R) Analysis"
 The next analysis focuses on finding the differences between the four movie film rating (G, PG, PG-13, and R).

+Below are the various mean tables for the four film ratings.

 After splitting the data into dataframse containg the respective film ratings, we found that:
 - G-Rated movies won out on every category.
 It had the highest review ratings, budget, popularity, revenue, profit, oscar wins, and oscar nominations.
+-

 ### "Top 10 Directors vs Revenue and Runtime Regression"